 I don’t think I can do this review without an excessive number of gifs so, bear with me.

 And the ending!
 I don’t know if I will ever recover.
-I felt a mixture of:
+It was just a mixture of:

-This book rips your heart out of your chest and shreds it apart before scattering the remaining chunks in a fire pit and spreading the ashes in the wind.
+This book rips your heart out of your chest and shreds it apart before scattering the remaining chunks in a fire pit and releasing the ashes into the wind.
 If you ever feel like an amazing read that you can just fall in love with and are not going to forget anytime soon, the A Court of Thorns and Roses trilogy is for you!